s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 - Optimized amount selection vs simple binary search
 - Direct vs remote probing

 In direct probing, the attacker established a channel to the target hop directly.
 In the real network, this requires on-chain fee but, on the other hand, all probes reach the target hop.
 In remote probing, the attacker sends probes along multi-channel paths.
-This allows for amortizing the cost of channel openings along many target hops but some probes are wasted due to insufficient balances in intermediary hops.
+This allows for amortizing the cost of channel openings across many target hops but some probes are wasted due to insufficient balances in intermediary hops.

 For each alteration of the probing algorithm, we run the simulation 100 times and average the results.